Joanne Crawford

 Joanne Crawford is an actress from Northern Ireland who has appeared on stage, film and television.
 She is known for her role in the BBC One series Blue Lights.

 Career

-From Derry, she played a solicitor in a small role in Jed Mercurio series Line of Duty.
+Crawford, who is from Derry, played a solicitor in a small role in the Jed Mercurio series Line of Duty.
 She also had roles in television series The Fall and Chosen, as well as films including Ballywalter and To All My Darlings.

 She has a role as policewoman Helen McNally in BBC One 2023 police drama Blue Lights, reprising the role for the 2024 second series.
 In 2025, she was confirmed as returning for the third series of the drama.

 In 2023, she filmed the independent film The Wise Guy alongside Darrell D'Silva.
 She had a role in 2024 BBC television drama Dead and Buried.
 She also appeared in Cillian Murphy 2024 film Small Things like These.

-In 2025, she could be seen at the Lyric Theatre, Belfast in the Marie Jones stage play, Dear Arabella alongside Jayne Wisener, amongst others.
+In 2025, she appeared at the Lyric Theatre, Belfast in the Marie Jones stage play Dear Arabella, alongside Jayne Wisener among others.